 This strand is also supported by skills development in which you will be introduced to various disciplines to improve your physical and vocal skills.
-These will include but are not limited to Alexander technique, Vocal Performance, Singing, Vocal Improvisation, Capoeira, Yoga, Qi-Gong, Contact Improvisation, and Contemporary Dance.
+These include, but are not limited to: Alexander technique, Vocal Performance, Singing, Vocal Improvisation, Capoeira, Qi-Gong, Contact Improvisation, Contemporary Dance.
 This strand has the flexibility to suit the needs of students who are accepted on the course.

 Strand Two: Creative ProjectsYour creativity and creative stamina will be challenged at every step during your studies.
-Each residency with Guest Artists ends with an informal presentation, allowing you to engage with every stage of the creative process that these Guest Artists propose.
-Each term culminates with a public performance produced professionally in collaboration with various theatre companies in Estonia.
-In addition, there will be continuous composition, dramaturgy, adaptation and playwriting workshops to further develop your advanced creative and devising skills.
+Each term culminates with a creative project produced professionally in collaboration with various theatre companies in Estonia.
+In addition, there will be continuous composition, dramaturgy, adaptation and creative writing workshops to further develop your advanced creative and devising skills.

-During term one, which is dedicated to solo performance, you will be creating and performing in several solo performances: an autobiographical piece, a drag show and adapting Greek tragedy into a solo performance.
-Term two is focussed on devising as an ensemble and, at the end of the term, you will be working with one of our guest directors over a six-week period to produce a devised ensemble piece.
-Term three will centre on the possibilities of applied theatre, where you will adapt existing work to create a fusion of old and new work.
+During term one you will be creating and performing in several solo performances: an autobiographical piece, a drag show and adapting Greek tragedy into a solo performance.
+Term two is focussed on devising as an ensemble and, at the end of the term, you will be working with one of Guest Artists to produce a devised ensemble piece.
+Term three will explore the possibilities of what is “beyond performance”.
 Term four is entirely dedicated to your dissertation project: the piece of work that you will create as a manifestation of your own unique artistic vision.

-This course does not isolate you from your existing professional creative practice but creates a safe, inspiring, yet challenging environment in which you can focus and refine your unique artistic vision.
-You will leave the course with at least four professional productions that can be taken forward for further development and performed once you have finished your studies.
-In order to support this, you will be taught strategies for managing your career and the practical side of being an artist, including applying to festivals, for grants and funding, organising tours, conferences and workshops.
-This course is not an endpoint, but a springboard to establish your artistic career.
+You will leave the course with at least four professional productions that can be developed and performed after you have finished your studies.
+In order to support this, you will be taught strategies for managing your career and the practical side of being an artist, including applying for festival submission, grants and funding, as well as organising tours, conferences and workshops.
+This course is not an endpoint, but a springboard from which establish your artistic career.

-Strand Three: History, Theory and Research MethodsYou will also support your growth as an artist with contextual, theoretical and historical studies.
-Your practical immersion in making performance will be supported by attending lectures about the history of performing arts, theories and strategies for learning and creativity and mapping the field of contemporary performance.
-In addition to theatre and performance research methods, you will acquire advanced skills in Practice as Research so that you are able to design, document and present your artistic research to a wider artistic and academic communities.
+Strand Three: History, Theory and Contextual StudiesYou will also support your growth as an artist with contextual, theoretical and historical studies.
+Your practical immersion in making performance will be supported by attending lectures about the history of performing arts, theories and strategies for learning and creativity, and mapping the field of contemporary performance.
+In addition to theatre and performance research methods, you will acquire advanced skills in Practice as Research so that you are able to design, document and present your artistic research to the wider artistic and academic community.